1. An overview of the most common types of shirt printing methods

 6. Airbrushing

-Airbrushing is a manual t-shirt fabric paint method that uses a small spray painting tool.
+Airbrushing is among the manual types of printing on clothes, which uses a small spray painting tool.
 The process involves four steps:

 1. A stencil is created from a material such as a pennant felt and attached to a t-shirt using a temporary, light adhesive to hold it in place.
 You may use multiple stencils for multiple colors.